Tuition and Fees

 - Connect with international MI students during the first week of school in September; remain in contact with these students throughout the academic year.

-- Meet monthly with the SIM Director and MI Program Coordinator to advise on issues that may arise during the academic year, and provide regular updates.
+- Meet monthly with the Program Director and Program Manager to advise on issues that may arise during the academic year, and provide regular updates.

 The Stephanie Downs Memorial Award recipient will act as a point of contact within the SIM student body for international MI students.
 The purpose is to assist these students as they navigate Dalhousie University, and point them in the direction of appropriate student resources.